kb-diplo/Alx_DjangoLearnLab/django_blog/README.md

 - **Edit a Comment**: Click the "Edit" link on a comment you authored.
 - **Delete a Comment**: Click the "Delete" link on a comment you authored.

+## Tagging and Search Functionality

+- **Add Tags**: When creating or updating a post, add tags to categorize it.
+- **Search**: Use the search bar to find posts by title, content, or tags.
+- **View Tagged Posts**: Click on a tag to view all posts with that tag.

 ## Installation

 1. Clone the repository: